top of page

 F: My lord (claps hands) - you are in a state of recovery! (sobs, gratefully)

-DR: Only by the blessing of God and two glysters are you able to sit up at all - you were much much debilitated Milord - feverish - you undoubtedly can't remember any of the outrageous amendments you made to your will
+DR: Only by the blessing of God and two glysters are you able to sit up at all - you were much much debilitated milord - and feverish - you undoubtedly can't remember any of the outrageous amendments you made to your will re.
+Nicolo

 DR: Poor Byron sweats - alas! how changed from him so plump in feature, and so round in limb

-B: I thank you Dr. Breeches - I feel sure cool water and quiet would have succeeded as effectively as that glyster pipe (frowns) - I shall be victor of this horse fever - Vely Pacha gave me a very pretty horse - where is my horse?
+B: I thank you Dr. Breeches - I feel sure cool water and quiet would have succeeded as effectively as that glyster pipe (scowls) I shall be the victor of this horse fever - Vely Pacha gave me a very pretty horse - where is my horse?

 F: But I must serve my Lord - I fear greatly that he is not as grinning and gay like when he was 'ere in Newstead’s monkish fane (bites his sleeves)

-DR: Come here you inelastic peasant - for I fear you are quite in the early stages of glystering yourself
+DR: Come here you inelastic peasant - I fear you are quite in the early stages of glystering yourself, unless you habitually splutter the babble of a bird-brain

 B: Take the poker to him, Fletcher!
 Do!